 This course explores historical and contemporary aspects of globalization, defined as the increased interconnectivity and internationalization of economic, political, social, and cultural systems.
 The course examines the historical development trajectory of globalization, focusing on its causes and effects, including positive and negative impacts of globalization on modern societies and the debates surrounding these impacts.

 In addition to the six core courses, students will enroll in PRS 695 - Capstone/Thesis (3-6 credit hrs.)

-All MPS students will produce a Capstone or Thesis project as a graduation requirement.
-The student will work closely with their faculty advisor in meeting this requirement.
+All M.Pr.S students will produce a Capstone or Thesis project as a graduation requirement.
+The student will work closely with their faculty advisor or Thesis Committee in meeting this requirement.

-As students complete the core component, they will also be completing 12 credit hours (4 graduate level courses) of coursework in their area of specialization (i.e., Community Development, Security and Safety Leadership, and Information Technology).
-Students are expected to communicate with their academic advisor regarding the selection and scheduling of their coursework.
+As students complete the core component, they will also be completing 12 credit hours (4 graduate level courses) of coursework in their area of specialization (i.e., Community Development, Higher Education Administration, Information Technology and Security and Safety Leadership).
+Students are expected to communicate with their academic advisor regarding the selection and scheduling of their coursework within completion of 12 graduate credit hours.
 Advising appointments will be arranged around the student's schedule.